 Navigate to your website to test it, if you picked option 2 it should force you to HTTPS.
 If you chose option one you should choose an HTTPS connection manually.

 That’s it!
-You’ve installed a basic Let’s Encrypt SSL certificate on an NGINX website.
+You’ve installed a basic Let’s Encrypt Free SSL certificate on an NGINX website.

-If you need help upgrading your existing website, or need someone to make a new one for you, consider the experts at CodeClouds.
+If you need help upgrading your existing website, or need someone to make a new one for you, consider hiring offshore developers from CodeClouds.